 Reflecting on my belief that higher education plays a significant role in promoting the development of informed citizens and leaders in the environmental sciences, I strive to make the learning process as relevant to the real world as possible.
 Thus, the purpose of in-classroom activities is therefore to review and practice specific skill sets, such as technical knowledge of using ArcGIS, NVivo, and statistical software (i.e., R and Stata), simulated scenarios of professional interactions students are likely to encounter in their future careers, and discussions and debate of relevant literature and current events in the fields of environmental science and international development.

-The following are examples of courses that I can teach:
+The following are examples of courses and topics that I can teach:

 Introduction to Environmental Science & Policy